 We have prebooked casa particulars and also just turned up and knocked on doors.
 We always found somewhere to stay, that wasn’t a problem, but if you have specific requirements, and want to stay in a certain area we definitely recommend organizing this before you travel.
 And then when you get there just enjoy Cuba!

 How to book a Casa Particular in Cuba

 There are 4 ways to book a casa particular in Cuba.
 All these methods of booking Cuban casa particulars are easy, which you choose depends usually on the way in which you travel.

 There are a variety of websites set up where you can book your casa particular online.
 There are two types of sites that enable you to book online.
 The first type is those that have a list of casa particulars, and that you REQUEST a booking for.
 Any online availability listed is, let’s say, flexible to say the least.
 Those that spring to mind are cubajunky and mycasaparticular.
 We did attempt to use sites like these, but despite giving a list of 8 Casas for a particular city, were never able to get the ones that were (supposedly) available.

-The other type of site that you can use to book your casa particular is Airbnb and Booking.com You’ll get the benefit of using an internationally recognized website that has a help team in case of problems with your bookings.
+The other type of site that you can use to book your casa particular is Booking.com You’ll get the benefit of using an internationally recognized website that has a help team in case of problems with your bookings.

-Note that sites like booking.com and Airbnb are NOT permitted to sell rooms while you are in Cuba.
+- Note that sites like booking.com are NOT permitted to sell rooms while you are in Cuba.
 So you’ll want to prebook prior to arriving in-country.
 An alternative is to use a VPN, to mask your location so that if you need to prebook while you’re in Cuba you can do this.